Der perfekte Elevator Pitch

 4. Know: The user is looking for information.

 At the end of the day, however, these are all just guesses.
-That's why it's best to measure the success of your pitch with Google Analytics or heatmaps.
-If it turns out that very few people respond to it, you can make improvements and measure the changes too.
+That’s why it’s best to measure the success of your pitch with Google Analytics or heatmaps.
+If it turns out that very few people respond to it, you can make improvements and measure the changes as well.

 elevator_pitch_webdesign_CTAs

-Call-to-actions: The primary one directs the user to the references and the secondary one makes it possible to arrange an initial consultation.
+Call-to-actions: The primary one directs the user to the references and the secondary one enables an initial consultation to be arranged.

 Practical tips for your elevator pitch